ercsssn/data-analysis-notes/README.md

 # dump
- A bunch of adhoc timesavers,codes, notes, and data exploration.
+ A bunch of adhoc timesavers, codes, notes, and data exploration.
  Might be critical for future projects.